Back to all posts

 It’s true that 3D embossed cards take a bit more time to produce than standard flat-print cards.
 The process involves creating a custom die and pressing it into the paper, which adds a few extra steps to the production timeline.
 But the result is worth the wait.
 The unique 3D effect gets people to stop and focus on your brand instead of just tucking the card away.
 A quality printer will be transparent about their turnaround times from the start.
 They’ll also have a clear proofing process to ensure you approve the design before it goes to press.
 When you browse different print products, remember that custom finishes are an investment in making your brand unforgettable.

-Get the Most Out of Your New Cards
+Making the Most of Your New Business Cards

 Once you have your new 3D embossed business cards, the next step is using them effectively.
 A premium card is a powerful tool, but its success depends on your strategy.
 Think of it less as a simple piece of contact information and more as a key to meaningful conversations.
 How you present, store, and distribute these cards says a lot about your brand and your attention to detail.
 By being intentional, you can turn a simple exchange into a memorable interaction that builds a real connection.
 These cards are designed to make an impact, so it’s important to have a plan that matches their quality.